 As with any fundraising sponsor, be sure to thank sponsors for their contributions.
 Sending a thank-you letter at the end of the season, recognizing sponsor contributions on a team web site or newsletter, and inviting sponsors to team parties are all great ways to show appreciation and possibly bring them back again in future years.

-More Sports Fundraising Ideas
+More Sports Fundraising Ideas for Your Team

+There are many different kinds of fundraising initiatives that work well with teams, so visit our unique fundraising events page for more ideas and tips for planning your fundraising campaign.
 Our fundraising tips section offers additional guidelines to help you set goals, identify fundraising sources, prepare a timeline, recruit participants and volunteers, and promote your fundraising event.
 If you still aren’t sure the type of fundraising activity you’d like to host, we’ve created a list below to get you started.